rafaelarcarvalhais/StarGuide_Q.Clear_BSREM_123I_177Lu/README.md

 ## Raw CT and SPECT Data

 Raw CT and SPECT data are not publicly available in this repository.
-They are available from the corresponding authors upon reasonable request.
+They are available from the corresponding author upon reasonable request.

 ## Software